Cynosphere/ttt-nitpicks/README.md

 It might just completely remove the credits field from the death screen despite checking if your role can take the credits, but whatever, doesn't matter.

+## PrintMessage Non-Blocking [TTT2 Only] (`ttt_nitpicks_printmessage_nonblocking`)

+Fixes PrintMessage calls being set to blocking and filling up the popup queue.
+Useful when using tools like Navmesh Optimizer.

 # Planned

 - Magneto-Stick c_model